Susan Erikson

 (Dr. Erikson is not currently accepting new students.)

-Dr. Erikson works with students who use anthropological methodological and analytical tools to increase critical knowledge for reducing human suffering.
-She teaches that global health is a worldwide social field within which local health likelihoods are constituted through political and economic ideologies and relations of power, not simplistically silo-ed in poor countries.
-Dr. Erikson works with Masters and PhD students committed to deep work in anthropology, and who are intent on using critical anthropological theory and methods in their own work.
+Dr. Erikson works with students interested in using anthropological methodological and analytical tools to increase critical knowledge for reducing human suffering.
+She teaches that global health is not simplistically silo-ed in poor countries, but rather is a worldwide social field within which local health likelihoods are constituted through political and economic ideologies and relations of power.
+Students currently working with her are studying: heat metrics in maternal and infant care; health data collection in polio eradication; seed sovereignty; and tobacco medicine.

 Courses